 Credit is earned for participation in a public relations project in the Adrian community.
 Students learn about public relations writing and production and experience working with a real client.
+Does not count for elective credit in Communication Arts and Science major.
 (Prerequisite: COMM205).
 Spring.